 Archaeologists aim to understand past societies and cultures by studying the material evidence they left behind.
 The modern landscape of Northern Ireland contains evidence of over 9,000 years of human activity surviving as archaeological sites and monuments, archaeological objects and maritime remains around our coastline.
 These range from tombs, castles, churches and settlements to the more personal objects associated with people's daily lives in the past.

 Archaeological survey and excavation are two of the main tools employed by archaeologists to discover and record this diverse and often fragile evidence.
 All the information recorded during an archaeological excavation or survey is submitted to the Sites and Monuments Record, to improve our knowledge base, be made publicly accessible and contribute towards future research.

-Our staff undertake archaeological fieldwork and survey as well as commissioning archaeological surveys and excavations as part of our role to protect, preserve and promote Northern Ireland's archaeological heritage.
+Our staff undertake archaeological fieldwork as well as commissioning archaeological surveys and excavations as part of our role to protect, preserve and promote Northern Ireland's archaeological heritage.

-A licence is required to search for archaeological objects or to carry out an archaeological excavation.
-All archaeological excavations must be carried out under the direction of a qualified archaeologist, licensed by us.
+A licence is required to search for archaeological objects or to carry out an archaeological excavation and all archaeological excavations must be carried out under the direction of a qualified archaeologist, licensed by the Department for Communities.

 A licence application must be submitted for every excavation, by the archaeologist who will direct the work, at least four weeks before the date on which work is due to begin.